Buddy Dyer: Elections

 Dyer was elected the 32nd mayor of Orlando on February 25, 2003, in a special election after the previous mayor, Glenda Hood, was appointed Florida's Secretary of State.
 He was re-elected in 2004 in a regular election, narrowly avoiding a runoff with challenger Ken Mulvaney.
 He won re-election again on January 29, 2008, receiving 61% of the vote over challenger Mulvaney.
 Buddy Dyer was once again re-elected mayor in November 2015 with 62.5% of the vote for his fourth full term in office.
+The 2023 Orlando mayoral election was held on Tuesday, November 7, 2023, to elect the mayor of Orlando, Florida.
+Incumbent Buddy Dyer successfully ran for a sixth term, which he has said will be his last.
+Dyer said, "I tell people that this is the last one so that people that have either been waiting or thinking about running for mayor have that opportunity if that's something they want to do in four years.
+This is the last four years."